Film Exchange Licence

 A film exchange licence is required by businesses that sell, rent, lease or supply films to theatres.

-To be eligible to receive a film exchange licence, candidates must submit an application to the Department and must pay the applicable licensing fee.
+To be eligible to receive a film exchange licence, candidates must submit an application to the Department of Public Safety and must pay the applicable licensing fee.

 A business that intends to distribute films to movie theatres or drive-in theatres must have a film exchange licence, issued by the Department, in order to do business within New Brunswick.